 Failure to Assess and Update Security Measures

-Regular assessments of the network’s security, along with reviews of the corporate Security Policy, and continued education for the staff, is necessary to stay as far ahead of the “bad guys” as possible.
+Regular assessments of the network’s security, along with reviews of the corporate Security Policy and continued education for the staff, are necessary to stay as far ahead of the bad guys as possible.
 They’re not standing still, so you can’t afford to, either.